hortonworks/cloudbreak-documentation/docs/cb-shell.md

 * From the Docker Image
 * Build From Source

 >>>>TO-DO: What are the advantages of the other two methods (using prepared docker image and building from the source)?
+If you using the last two method then you are able to connect from your local machine to a remote vm

 #### From the Cloudbreak VM